CircuitVerse/CircuitVerseDocs/docs/chapter3/menubar.md

 ## Combinational Analysis Tool

 The Combinational Analysis tool available within the CircuitVerse simulator generates a circuit using combinational analysis or a boolean function (refer Figure 3.7).
-A truth table is then populated to construct the final circuit using different different gates and circuit elements.
+A truth table is then populated to construct the final circuit using different gates and circuit elements.

 > NOTE: If the user generates the circuit by entering a boolean function, then the truth table is auto populated else the user must manually set the values.